gurretl/labs/Lab-12/README.md

 `git clone https://github.com/gurretl/labs.git`
 `cd labs/Lab-12`
 `./run.sh`
-* Wait some time to let Jobs ru
+* Wait some time to let Jobs run and generate Metrics for Prometheus
 * Go to Grafana and look at this nice dashboard :)
 <img src="images/1.jpg" width="800" >